 - Pro Tools

-Popular EDM artists such as The Chainsmokers, Calvin Harris and Zedd have had multiple hits on the Billboard dance charts, using their preferred tools to create music.
+Popular artists such as The Chainsmokers, Calvin Harris and Zedd have had multiple hits on the Billboard dance charts, using their preferred tools to create music.

 You can easily produce high-quality music with Logic Pro’s powerful tools and features.